superdesk/web-publisher/docs/bundles/fixtures.rst

 To make it easier to start with the Web Publisher, we created a simple demo theme.
-To set this theme as an active one, you need to execute the following command in a terminal:
+To set this theme as an active one, you need to execute the following command in a console:

 .. code-block:: bash

-    $ php app/console theme:setup
+    php app/console theme:setup

-    # see php app/console theme:setup --help for more details
+See ``php app/console theme:setup --help`` for more details

 .. _formatters: https://github.com/fzaninotto/Faker#formatters
 .. _DoctrineFixturesBundle: https://github.com/doctrine/DoctrineFixturesBundle